Idaho Layoffs — March 2017

 |---|---|---|---|---|

-Leading the list was Dollar Express at its Emmett facility, reporting 6 affected workers.
-Dollar Express followed with 6 workers.
+The largest notice was filed by Dollar Express at its Emmett facility, reporting 6 affected workers.

 After a dip last month, layoff activity has ticked back up.

-The filings reflect a mixed picture for Idaho's labor market, with activity diverging between monthly and annual comparisons.
+The trends suggest a mixed picture for Idaho's labor market, with activity diverging between monthly and annual comparisons.
 The Retail sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Idaho.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Idaho WARN notices, browse layoffs by state, or download the full dataset.